facebookresearch/mmf/projects/m4c_captioner/README.md

 ## Getting Data

 This repo supports training and evaluation of the M4C-Captioner model.
-Please follow the [Pythia documentation](https://learnpythia.readthedocs.io/en/latest/tutorials/quickstart.html#getting-data) to get data for each dataset.
+Please follow the [MMF documentation](https://learnpythia.readthedocs.io/en/latest/tutorials/quickstart.html#getting-data) to get data for each dataset.

 Below are the download links to the vocabulary files, imdbs and features. **Note that imdbs should be extracted under `data/imdb/`.
 All other files should be extracted under `data/`.**